RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 Use the `-q n` option for running just one question (e.g., `-q q3` to run Question 3 only) or `-t` to run only a specific test (e.g., `-t test_cases/q1/graph_bfs_vs_dfs`).

-# My a* search works but it takes too long, what's the best way to work out why it's taking so long/work out how to optimise it?
+## My X algorithm (e.g. A* search) works but it takes too long, what's the best way to work out why it's taking so long/work out how to optimise it?

 Fundamentally there are two ways of approaching this, empirically or theoretically.